-In addition to DAO-style tokens, some digital assets are explicitly designed to be treated as securities from the outset and are meant to represent traditional interests like equity and
+In addition to DAO-style tokens, some digital assets are explicitly designed to be treated as securities from the outset and are meant to represent traditional interests like equity and debt, with the added benefit of certain features of the digital asset markets, such as 24/7 operations, fractional ownership and rapid settlement.
+These digital assets are securities by definition, and although they represent an innovation in terms of how securities trade, clear and settle, they are not necessarily a new asset class.

-Any cryptocurrencies or other digital assets that are not deemed to be securities under the U.S. securities laws may be considered "commodities" under the CEA, due to the broad definition of the term.6 For example, the Commodity Futures Trading Commission ("CFTC") appears to be treating Bitcoin as an exempt commodity under the CEA, a category that includes metals and energy products,7 but does not include currencies or securities, which are classified as excluded commodities.8 In addition, the CFTC recently permitted the self-certification of futures contracts and binary options on Bitcoin by futures exchanges under its rules for listing ordinary futures contracts.9 And although the SEC has not taken any action with respect to Bitcoin specifically, SEC Chairman Jay Clayton recently acknowledged, and appeared to accept as correct, the CFTC's designation of Bitcoin as a commodity over which the CFTC has anti-fraud jurisdiction.10 Finally, to the extent that a digital asset is a commodity, any derivatives offered on that commodity - for example, Bitcoin futures contracts and binary options - fall squarely within the definition of commodity interests under the CEA.
+Any cryptocurrencies or other digital assets that are not deemed to be securities under the U.S. securities laws may be considered "commodities" under the CEA, due to the broad definition of the term.
+For example, the Commodity Futures Trading Commission ("CFTC") appears to be treating Bitcoin as an exempt commodity under the CEA, a category that includes metals and energy products, but does not include currencies or securities, which are classified as excluded commodities.
+In addition, the CFTC recently permitted the self-certification of futures contracts and binary options on Bitcoin by futures exchanges under its rules for listing ordinary futures contracts.
+And although the SEC has not taken any action with respect to Bitcoin specifically, SEC Chairman Jay Clayton recently acknowledged, and appeared to accept as correct, the CFTC's designation of Bitcoin as a commodity over which the CFTC has anti-fraud jurisdiction.
+Finally, to the extent that a digital asset is a commodity, any derivatives offered on that commodity - for example, Bitcoin futures contracts and binary options - fall squarely within the definition of commodity interests under the CEA.